Get insider access

 Best Mouse For Work

 There's plenty to look into when shopping for the best work mouse for your needs, but we suggest you start by looking at ergonomics first.
 Even minor differences in your mouse's size, shape, and design can help you work more comfortably for longer.
 Second, consider the work you'll be doing and determine what features you may need to improve your workflow.
 You'll need a high-quality scroll wheel if you work with documents and spreadsheets.
 If you're a programmer or design professional, having many easy-to-reach, programmable buttons for macros is helpful.
-Some other elements you'll want to keep in mind are whether you need wireless capabilities, multi-device pairing, or if you prefer how you recharge your mouse.
+Some other elements you'll want to keep in mind are whether you need wireless capabilities or multi-device pairing or how you recharge your mouse.
 Also, you may want a more compact and portable model if you plan to use your mouse on the go.

-We've tested over 315 mice, and below are our top picks for the best work mice in multiple categories.
+We've tested over 340 mice, and below are our top picks for the best work mice in multiple categories.
 If you're looking for a wider selection of different mice, see our picks for the best mice, the best wired mice, or the best wireless mice.

 1. Best Mouse For Work

 The best mouse for work that we've tested is the Logitech MX Master 3S.
 Not only does it look sleek and professional, but it also feels very sturdily built, with a dense, heavy body.
 It has a comfortable right-handed shape and a thumb rest with a hidden button that enables gesture controls.
 Compared to the previous MX Master models, it has an improved sensor with a higher CPI range, which will be a welcome change if you use a high-resolution monitor.
 Its most notable feature might be its pair of scroll wheels.
 The primary scroll wheel is almost silent, and you can set it to automatically switch to a faster free-scrolling mode when you scroll past a certain speed.
 The secondary scroll wheel on the left is designed to be used by your thumb and allows you to scroll horizontally, which is handy for browsing large spreadsheets.
-It connects wirelessly via Bluetooth or with its Logitech BOLT USB receiver and has an impressive advertised battery life of up to 70 days.
+It connects wirelessly via Bluetooth or with its Logitech BOLT USB receiver, and it has an impressive advertised battery life of up to 70 days.

 You can also wirelessly pair this mouse with up to three devices simultaneously, which is helpful if you need to use multiple devices throughout your workday.
 Unfortunately, this mouse is fairly large, and if you have small hands, you may find it difficult to reach all the controls without shifting your hand around.
 Overall, the premium design and wide array of extra features, some of which are rare for other productivity mice, make it our top pick and the best wireless mouse for work.